 Eliza May Austin, Incident Responder, Founder of LLHS (Ladies Of London Hacking Society) Founder of TFTCyber (Tech For Troops Cyber)

-How great risks lead to great deeds
+How great risks lead to great deeds: strategic risk management

 Often in life, to achieve a highly valued outcome, we must accept a certain level of risk.
 Not only must we accept this as a reality of high level decision making, but we must also understand the risk posed, learn how to navigate it and achieve the desired result without causing reputational harm, both for the individual and the business.
 Twinned with this concern is the security of information and processes required to ensure that the strategy adopted to positively engage with risk is secure from external interference and internal subterfuge from competing forces.